Emotion is everything.

 You need to learn to sing with emotion or you will never succeed as a professional singer.
 Even if you only sing for fun at home or at karaoke, singing with emotion will make your singing much better and much more enjoyable for you as well.

 But it’s not easy, especially if you also play an instrument.
 Singing with emotion takes practice and if done wrong, it can actually hurt your performance as well as your voice itself.
+You may end up sobbing uncontrollably and then needing to work on how to prevent yourself from crying while you sing.

 Follow the tips and exercises below and you will soon be able to imbue your performances with the emotion needed to captivate any audience.